Back to Tennessee

 Traffic Safety Rules for Autonomous Vehicles

-This bill sets rules for issuing traffic violation notices to owners of autonomous vehicles in Tennessee.
+This bill establishes procedures for issuing and responding to traffic violation notices or citations sent by mail to owners of autonomous vehicles in Tennessee.

 What This Bill Does